11iq/synology-transmission-openvpn/README.md

 Newly downloaded torrent files in /volume1/torrents/watch will be automatically added to transmission and started.

 Not finished torrents are stored in /volume1/torrents/incomplete

+If you want to download movies to different folder, upload the torrent manually and set destination path to e.g.: /data/completed/Movies